Culture Powers Business™

 10Elevated Stress Levels Throughout the Organization:

-Negative Impact: The constant threat of job losses, cost-cutting, and financial uncertainty creates a high-stress environment, negatively impacting productivity, morale, and innovation.
+Negative Impact: The constant threat of job losses, cost-cutting, and financial uncertainty creates a high-stress environment, negatively impacting productivity, engagement, and innovation.

 Positive Step: Communicate transparently and frequently with employees.
-Celebrate small wins and milestones to foster hope.
+Celebrate small wins and milestones to foster confidence.
 Involve employees in identifying inefficiencies and solutions.
 Offer stress management resources or support programs where possible.

 Conclusion